Toronto District School Board: Culture of fear

 In 2014, the Province of Ontario appointed Margaret Wilson to lead an independent review of operational issues at the TDSB.
 Wilson conducted over sixty interviews, and reviewed documents, letters, and hundreds of emails.
 Her conclusion was that a "climate of fear" existed within the TDSB.
 Wilson wrote:

 I saw little recognition among experienced trustees that they might be responsible for at least some of the 'climate of fear'...nor did I see any recognition among very senior staff that they too had a part in creating that climate.

 Wilson stated that many employees believed their phones and computers were being monitored.

 Wilson submitted ten recommendations to Liz Sandals, the Minister of Education.
 Sandals commented about the report: "The culture of fear, which may have started at the upper levels of the board, is getting dangerously close to the classroom...we have to stop that."

 In April 2015—three months after the release of the Wilson Report—it was revealed that the TDSB had placed a covert camera inside a clock located in the office of a TDSB principal.
 About the incident, Wilson commented "It did strike me as part of the whole climate at the board".
-Following that revelation, TDSB Director Donna Quan issued a statement assuring "there are currently no hidden cameras in any office of a principal/vice-principal employed by the TDSB."
+Following that revelation, TDSB Director Donna Quan issued a statement assuring "there are no hidden cameras in any office of a principal/vice-principal employed by the TDSB."

 The TDSB held no public inquiry into the culture of fear, and offered no compensation to those affected.
 In 2016, the former director John Malloy said:

-Everyone who meets me wants to talk about the culture of fear and I understand that, fine, but what I have to be talking about or I won’t be effective in this role, is what we can do to move forward.
+Everyone who meets me wants to talk about the culture of fear and I understand that, fine, but what I have to be talking about or I won't be effective in this role, is what we can do to move forward.

 Book club event

-In November 2021, some controversy erupted over comments from a superintentent about two book events, one featuring Nadia Murad and one featuring Marie Henein, which the school board attributed to a 'misunderstanding'.
+The superintendent, Helen Fisher, expressed concerns about book-club events featuring Marie Henein and Nadia Murad, a Nobel Prize laureate and activist.
+Fisher indicated that students would not participate in the event, citing concerns that Murad's book, The Last Girl, would potentially foster Islamophobia.
+This decision was later characterized by the school board as part of a "misunderstanding."